-- CHDR maintains a large, up-to-date database of active study participants, including both healthy volunteers and patients.
+- CHDR maintains a large, up-to-date database of over 50.000 active study participants, including both healthy volunteers and patients.

 - CHDR recruits many of its specific patients through direct contact, as well as through patient organisations and physicians.

-- Many participants in a trial return to CHDR for additional studies.
+- Many subjects that participated in a trial return to CHDR for additional studies.